Aaron-Junker/windows-uwp.de-de/windows-apps-src/security/microsoft-passport.md

 ![Windows Hello-Abfrage/Rückmeldung](images/passport-challenge-response.png)

 Als nächstes muss der Server die Signatur überprüfen.
-Wenn Sie den öffentlichen Schlüssel anfordern, und senden es an den Server zur zukünftigen Überprüfung verwenden, ist es in einem Blob ASN.
-1-codierte PublicKeyInfo.
-Bei Betrachtung der [Windows Hello-Codebeispiel auf GitHub](https://go.microsoft.com/fwlink/?LinkID=717812), sehen Sie, dass es sind Hilfsklassen zum Umschließen Crypt32-Funktionen, um der ASN.
-1-codierte Blob in ein Blob CNG zu übersetzen, die häufiger verwendet wird.
+When you request the public key and send it to the server to use for future validation, it is in an ASN.1-encoded publicKeyInfo blob.
+If you look at the [Windows Hello code sample on GitHub](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/MicrosoftPassport), you will see that there are helper classes to wrap Crypt32 functions to translate the ASN.1-encoded blob to a CNG blob, which is more commonly used.
 Das BLOB enthält den Algorithmus des öffentlichen Schlüssels, also RSA, und den öffentlichen RSA-Schlüssel.

-In diesem Beispiel ist der Grund konvertieren wir die ASN.
-1-codierte-Blob in ein Blob von CNG, damit es mit CNG verwendet (/ Windows/Desktop/SecCNG/Cng-Portal) sein kann und die BCrypt-API.
-Wenn Sie sich das Blob CNG ansehen, zeigen sie Sie auf den zugehörigen [BCRYPT_KEY_BLOB Struktur](/windows/desktop/api/bcrypt/ns-bcrypt-_bcrypt_key_blob).
-Dieser API-Oberfläche kann für die Authentifizierung und Verschlüsselung in Windows-Anwendungen verwendet werden.
-ASN.
-1 ist ein dokumentierten Standard für die Kommunikation von Datenstrukturen, die serialisiert werden können, und sie wird häufig verwendet, in der Kryptografie mit öffentlichem Schlüssel und Zertifikate.
-Daher Informationen des öffentliche Schlüssels wird auf diese Weise zurückgegeben.
-Der öffentliche Schlüssel ist ein RSA-Schlüssel. und der Algorithmus, den Windows Hello verwendet, wenn sie die Daten signiert wird.
+In the sample, the reason we convert the ASN.1-encoded blob to a CNG blob is so that it can be used with CNG (/windows/desktop/SecCNG/cng-portal) and the BCrypt API.
+If you look up the CNG blob, it will point you to the related [BCRYPT_KEY_BLOB structure](/windows/desktop/api/bcrypt/ns-bcrypt-_bcrypt_key_blob).
+This API surface can be used for authentication and encryption in Windows applications.
+ASN.1 is a documented standard for communicating data structures that can be serialized, and it's commonly used in public key cryptography and with certificates.
+That's why the public key information is returned in this manner.
+The public key is an RSA key; and that's the algorithm that Windows Hello uses when it signs data.

 Sobald das CNG-BLOB verfügbar ist, müssen Sie die signierte Abfrage mit dem öffentlichen Schlüssel des Benutzers abgleichen.
 Da jeder seine eigene System- oder Back-End-Technologie verwendet, gibt es keine allgemeine Vorgehensweise zur Implementierung dieser Logik.
 Wir verwenden SHA256 als Hashalgorithmus und Pkcs1 für SignaturePadding, um sicherzustellen, dass Sie diese Funktionen zur Überprüfung der signierten Antwort vom Client verwenden.
 An dieser Stelle verweisen wir erneut auf das Beispiel, in dem die Vorgehensweise mit .NET 4.6 auf dem Server beschrieben wird.
 In der Regel werden jedoch etwa folgende Schritte ausgeführt: